 Photocracy: Defining Democracy Through Stories and Art will capture this moment in time by bringing the campus community together across differences through an artistic lens.
-During the next few weeks leading up to the Presidential election on November 3rd, Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
+Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
 Submissions will be showcased online in an ever-growing collage of images and videos, where viewers can view a diverse and wide-ranging collection of submission in a gallery of images to see and hear more about the unique perspectives of our campus community.
-Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty or grad student artist with which the campus will interact during the inaugration week in January 2021 and beyond.
+Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty or grad student artist with which the campus will interact during the inauguration week in January 2021 and beyond.
 Find more info, submit an image, view the gallery, and propose a work of art HERE.

 Sonic Scenographies is a research program that catalyzes experimental collaboration at the intersection of performance, music, theatre, dance, architecture, and digital space.
 It is an invitation for students across disciplines, with support from faculty, to speculate on ways performative digital space can offer novel social and cultural experiences.
 Sonic Scenographies relies on interdisciplinary collaboration and emergent technologies to test new methods in digital design, online performance, documentation, and transmission.
 Read more about sonic scenographies HERE!